mongodb/mongo-rust-driver/src/test/spec/json/retryable-reads/README.rst

     version.

   - ``topology`` (optional): An array of server topologies against which the tests can be run successfully.
-Valid topologies are "single", "replicaset", and "sharded".
-If this field is omitted, the default is all topologies (i.e.
+Valid topologies are "single", "replicaset", "sharded", and "load-balanced".
+If this field is omitted, the default is all topologies (i.e. ``["single", "replicaset", "sharded", "load-balanced"]``).

-    ``["single", "replicaset", "sharded"]``).
+  - ``serverless``: Optional string.
+Whether or not the test should be run on serverless instances imitating sharded clusters.
+Valid values are "require", "forbid", and "allow".
+If "require", the test MUST only be run on serverless instances.
+If "forbid", the test MUST NOT be run on serverless instances.
+If omitted or "allow", this option has no effect.

+    The test runner MUST be informed whether or not serverless is being used in order to determine if this requirement is met (e.g. through an environment variable or configuration option).
+Since the serverless proxy imitates a mongos, the runner is not capable of determining this by issuing a server command such as ``buildInfo`` or ``hello``.

 - ``database_name`` and ``collection_name``: Optional.
 The database and
   collection to use for testing.